This article was updated on May 2nd, 2023

 As the pregnancy evolves, the difference becomes more noticeable:

+You can also view our dog pregnancy pictures (week by week).
 As pregnancy progresses, the nipples start to lengthen and look more pendulous like the udder of a cow.
 You may even be able to gently express small amounts of milk from the nipples.
 In the late stages of pregnancy, enlarged nipples, as well as enlarged mammary glands and a distended abdomen, will be noted.
 Milk can easily be expressed from the nipples at this point.

 Note that in females that have already had previous litters, their nipples may always look like this making it difficult to assess if there is pregnancy or not.
 To learn about the best ways to find out if your dog is pregnant, read our article: Is My Dog Pregnant?
 Early Signs and Home Tests to Find Out, or read our next section on this page “Can You Tell If Your Dog is Pregnant Based on the Nipples?”.